rjeike/OneRoster.Net/README.md

-# OneRoster.Net
+# OneRosterSync.Net
-This is an ASP.Net Core application that:
+OneRosterSync.Net is an ASP.Net Core application that:
 1. Processes OneRoster CSV files
 1. Loads the CSV files and keeps track of Add / Update / Delete status of each record
 1. Applies the changes to your system via a Web Service